Mohmed3del/Ansible/README.md

 ansible --version
 ```

-### Installing Ansible using the system package manager
+### Installing Ansible using yum package manager in RHEL

 You can use the system package manager to install Ansible.
 Here are the instructions for installing Ansible on RHEL: